Minimum wage

 Different rates of pay for certain sectors

 Employees in certain sectors have other minimum rates of pay, for example, the security and cleaning sectors.
-The rules for these sectors are set out in Employment agreements and orders (EROs) made by Joint Labour Committees.
+The rules for these sectors are set out in Employment agreements and orders made by Joint Labour Committees.

 What counts as pay?